digitaldrummerj/digitaldrummerj.me/content/posts/draft/2022/02/021422-hugo-get-started.md

 published: false
 title: "Creating a Blog Using Hugo"
 url: '/create-blog-with-hugo'
-series: ['create-blog']
-toc: true
 ---

 Are you ready to start blogging?

-Do you want to create your blog using [Hugo](https://gohugo.io/) ?
+Do you want to create your blog using [Hugo](https://gohugo.io/)?

 If yes, then this series of post on Hugo is what you are looking for.
 Even if you have never used or heard of Hugo you will be able to create your blog and deploy it.